About the Pennsylvania Dutch Council, Boy Scouts of America

 The purpose of the Boy Scouts of America, incorporated on February 8, 1910, and chartered by Congress in 1916, is to provide an educational program for youth and young adults to build character, to train in the responsibilities of participating in citizenship, and to develop personal fitness.

 Over 100 community-based organizations throughout Lancaster and Lebanon Counties in south central Pennsylvania receive national charters to use the Scouting program as part of their own youth work.
 These organizations, which operate over 150 local Scouting Packs, Troops, and Crews, have goals comparable with those of the Boy Scouts of America and include religious, educational, civic, fraternal, business and labor organizations, corporations, professional associations, and citizens groups.

-The Pennsylvania Dutch Council has three service areas known as ‘districts’ that serve the following school districts:
+The Pennsylvania Dutch Council has two service areas known as ‘districts’ that serve the following school districts:

-Horse-Shoe Trail District: Annville-Cleona, Cocalico, Cornwall-Lebanon, Donegal, Eastern Lebanon, Elizabethtown, Ephrata, Lebanon, Manheim Central, Northern Lebanon County, Palmyra, and Warwick
+Iron Forge District: Annville-Cleona, Cocalico, Cornwall-Lebanon, Donegal, Eastern Lebanon, Elizabethtown, Ephrata, Lebanon, Manheim Central, Northern Lebanon County, Palmyra, and Warwick

-Conestoga River District: Conestoga Valley, Eastern Lancaster County, Lampeter-Strasburg, Penn Manor, Pequea Valley, Solanco
+Susquehanna District: Columbia, Conestoga Valley, Eastern Lancaster County, Hempfield, Lampeter-Strasburg, Lancaster, Manheim Township, Penn Manor, Pequea Valley, Solanco

 It is the mission of the Boy Scouts of America to prepare young people to make ethical choices over their lifetimes by instilling in them the values of the Scout Oath & Law.